Trouble Starting Your Campfire?

-The best types of kindling are always small, dry sticks that can be arranged in a way that promotes good burning conditions.
-The ideal kindling is a type of soft wood such as:
+The best types of kindling are always small.
+Using dry sticks that can be arranged vertically good conditions for an ideal burn.
+The best kindling is a type of soft wood such as:

 Any type of small stick can be used as kindling as long as it’s very dry.
-Make a point of collecting sticks from the ground at a park or in your backyard, and allow them to dry so you have a large collection of free kindling.
+Collect sticks from the ground at a park.
+Collecting twigs from your backyard and allowing them to dry will help you build a collection of free kindling.